Anisotropic propagation of GHz surface and bulk acoustic waves in gallium arsenide studied by random scattering: Results and discussion

 \section{Results and discussion}

-We show the measurements of the amplitude and phase of the demodulated interferometric signal in Fig. \ref{fig:result_1}(a) and (b), respectively, where the measured area is indicated by the dashed black box in Fig. \ref{fig:result_1}(d).
-In the amplitude measurement, we observe a beam of surface modes generated by the IDT directed towards the scattering area, which is indicated by the dashed white box (a.i).
+We show the measurement of the amplitude of the demodulated interferometric signal in Fig. \ref{fig:Results_1}(a), where the measured area is indicated by the dashed black box in Fig. \ref{fig:Results_1}(b).
+Here, we observe a beam of surface modes generated by the IDT directed towards the scattering area, indicated by the white dashed box.
 A significant portion of the acoustic field, however, is not affected by the scattering area (around 80\%).
 Nevertheless, as we will show later, the scattered waves provide sufficient signal to extract the angle-dependent velocities of the acoustic modes in all directions.
-We also observe rays propagating in a variety of directions (a.ii) from the scattering area, which are due to random-wave interference.
-In the phase measurement, we observe again the incoming beam, now with a periodic sawtooth pattern between -$\pi$ and +$\pi$ with the expected periodicity of the pSAW wavelength of around 2.8 $\mu$m, as shown in the inset.
+We also observe rays propagating in a variety of directions from the scattering area, which are due to random-wave interference.
+A zoomed-in (yellow dashed box in Fig. \ref{fig:Results_1}(b)) phase measurement is shown in Fig. \ref{fig:Results_1}(c).
+Again, we observe the incoming beam, now oscillating between -$\pi$ and +$\pi$ with the expected periodicity of the pSAW wavelength of around 2.8 $\mu$m, as shown in the inset.
+In the scattering area, indicated by the dashed black and white lines, we observe that the scatterers affect the plane wave, which results in random patterns of the measured phase.
+The rays due to random interference are also visible in the phase measurement.

 To distinguish the different acoustic modes by their angle-dependent wavelengths, we perform spatial Fourier analysis.
-For this, we first combine the amplitude and phase measurements of the area depicted by the dashed red box in Fig. \ref{fig:result_1}(d) in a complex field, of which we take the spatial 2D fast Fourier transform (FFT).
+For this, we first combine the amplitude and phase measurements of the area depicted by the dashed black box in Fig. \ref{fig:Results_2}(b) in a complex field, of which we take the spatial 2D fast Fourier transform (FFT).
 We choose this area to exclude the field in the scattering area, as its random spatial periodicities result in noise and artefacts in the spatial FFT.
-We select only the back-scattered field (i.e. waves moving to the left in Fig. \ref{fig:result_1}(a,b)), which corresponds to spatial frequencies $\nu_x>0$.
-Next, we fold the remaining spatial Fourier data twice by averaging: first across the [110] axis, and then across the diagonal [100] axis.
-This folding reduces the 180$\degree$ range of propagation directions to a 45$\degree$ sector.
+We select only the back-scattered field (i.e. waves moving to the left in Fig. \ref{fig:Results_1}(a, c)), which corresponds to spatial frequencies $\nu_x>0$.
+Next, we reduce the remaining 180$\degree$ range of propagation directions to a 45$\degree$ sector by exploiting the zinc-blende crystal symmetry, under which [100] is equivalent to [010], and [110] is equivalent to [1$\bar{1}$0].
+First, we fold the data along the $\nu_x$ axis (the [110] crystal axis) by reflecting the $\nu_y<0$ plane onto $\nu_y>0$ plane and averaging of the corresponding FFT amplitudes, resulting in a 90$\degree$ sector.
+Then, we fold the data in the same way along the $\nu_x=\nu_y$ (the [100] crystal axis), reducing the angular range further to 45$\degree$.